 You can set up App Inventor and start building apps in minutes.
 The Designer and Blocks Editor run completely in the browser (aka the cloud).
 To see your app on a device while you build it (also called “Live Testing”), you’ll need to follow the steps below.

-You have three options for setting up live testing while you build apps
+You have four options for setting up live testing while you build apps

-If you do not have an Android device, you'll need to install software on your computer so that you can use the on-screen Android emulator.
-Choose Option Two below.
+If you do not have a smartphone or tablet, you will need to install software on your computer so that you can use an on-screen Android emulator.
+Choose Option Three below.

 Option One - RECOMMENDED

-Build apps with an Android device and WiFi Connection (preferred): Instructions
+Build apps with your iOS or Android device using a WiFi Connection (preferred): Instructions

-Don’t have an Android device?
+Don't have a device?
 Use the Emulator: Instructions

 No WiFi?
 Build apps with an Android device and USB Cable: Instructions

 Some firewalls within schools and organizations do not allow the type of WiFi connection required.
 If WiFi doesnt work for you, try USB.